ngoclinhXD/CinoaSurfacing/README.md

 **Spotlight, can't search files (yet) but can think.**

-CinoaSurfacing is a native macOS utility that replaces your standard search bar with a multimodal AI agent.
-Powered by Google Gemini, it lives invisibly in your background and helps you code, write, and analyze your screen context instantly.
+CinoaSurfacing is a native macOS utility thats add Gemini to your Mac, it lives invisibly in your background and helps you code, write, and analyze your screen context instantly.

 <img width="1710" height="739" alt="Screenshot 2025-11-29 at 21 27 09" src="https://github.com/user-attachments/assets/ea909ca0-46d1-4903-a27b-378a9dff098c" />